 Advanced energy storage systems, alternative energy technology and the cost-benefit of each, including regulatory and permitting issues.
 Superinsulated buildings and technologies and air quality issues.
 Industrial and commercial energy management issues.
 Sustainability and environmental issues.
 Data gathering and uncertainty.
 Building certification such as LEED, BPI, RESNET, and others.
 Infrared thermography and advanced techniques.

-- ISE 595 Energy Management Project
+- Energy Management Elective

 - ISE 550 Fundamentals of Energy Management